 Pure genius, eh?
 A solution driven by regulation which protects the public water supply while encouraging industries to solve the water resource problem through research they can afford to undertake.
 As I read about the wineries near my home in Lake County California emptying the wells of local residents during the harvest, then thumbing their collective noses at the people they’ve left high and very dry, I wonder why we Americans insist on letting corporations steal the basic elements of life as if they had the right to do so.
 And what’s to like about our idiotic, collective insistence that innovation is driven by a lack of restrictions or regulation; it’s not, real innovation is driven by identifying problems to solve in such a way as to make life better for all.
 What’s stopping us from wanting to live a better life?

-(The Tenuta del Barco is a fabulous place to stay, a Masseria near the coast with its own private beach.
+Tenuta del Barco is a fabulous place to stay.
+It’s a Masseria near the coast with its own private beach and pine woods with cabins.
 The weather in September and October is nearly ideal, and this is grape harvest time.
-To find out more or to book a stay, see: Tenuta del Barco)
+To find out more or to book a stay, see: Tenuta del Barco